INJURED ON ANOTHER'S PROPERTY?

 • The owner knew about or should have known about the hazard that caused the accident.

-• The property owner failed to remedy the dangerous condition he or she knew about.
+• The property owner failed to remedy the dangerous condition.

 • The breach of duty was a direct cause of injury.

 As all four elements need to be proven, there are limitations that get in the way.
-For example, if a person is trespassing on someone’s property and is injured, their lawsuit may fail because the owner of the property had no duty of care to the trespasser.
-In some situations, a premise liability lawsuit may unravel because the defendant can prove they were unaware, and had no way of knowing, of the hazard that caused the accident.
-In other cases, a plaintiff may have been injured while on the premise, but the direct cause is shown to be something else other than the stated hazard.
+For example, property owners in Pennsylvania generally do not owe a duty of care to trespassers, except in cases involving willful misconduct or hazards that attract children, such as swimming pools (attractive nuisance doctrine).
+In some situations, a premises liability lawsuit may unravel because the defendant can prove they were unaware, and had no way of knowing, of the hazard that caused the accident.
+In other cases, a plaintiff may have been injured while on the premises, but the direct cause is shown to be something else other than the stated hazard.
 Additionally, the property owner may be able to prove they were trying to remedy the dangerous condition when the injury occurred.
-Any one of these scenarios can throw out a premise liability lawsuit.
+Any one of these scenarios can throw out a premises liability lawsuit.

-Two other limitations can affect premise liability lawsuits:
+Two other limitations can affect premises liability lawsuits:

 Pennsylvania Premises Liability Lawyers with 1000s of Claims Filed

-Since 1922, Handler, Henning & Rosenberg LLC have been responsible for thousands of successful claims for our clients.
-We've held some of the toughest companies and defendants accountable for their actions, winning tens of millions in verdicts and settlements.
+Since 1922, Handler, Henning & Rosenberg LLC has been responsible for thousands of successful claims.
+We've held some of the toughest defendants accountable for their actions, winning tens of millions.
 Our first priority is ensuring our clients get the money they need for medical care, lost income, and financial stability.
+With extensive local knowledge and resources, our firm is uniquely positioned to handle complex and challenging premises liability situations effectively, bringing clients peace of mind during the legal process.

 If your case meets the following criteria...